hieunguyentranhoang/251-Mathematical-Modeling-Assignment/README.md

 # Symbolic and Algebraic Reasoning in Petri Nets (CO2011 Assignment)

 This repository contains the implementation of a **1-safe Petri Net Analyzer** developed for the Mathematical Modeling course (CO2011).
-The toolchain integrates three complementary techniques to analyze concurrent systems:
+The toolchain is organized into six tasks that together support parsing, reachability analysis, deadlock detection, and optimization.

+At a high level, the analyzer combines three complementary techniques:

-1.  **Explicit State Enumeration (BFS)** for baseline validation.
+1. **Explicit State Enumeration (BFS)** – for baseline validation and small state spaces.
-2.  **Symbolic Reachability (BDDs)** for scalable state-space exploration.
+2. **Symbolic Reachability (BDDs)** – for scalable state-space exploration.
-3.  **Hybrid Reasoning (BDD + ILP)** for deadlock detection and optimization.
+3. **Hybrid Reasoning (BDD + ILP)** – for deadlock detection and algebraic optimization.

+These techniques are exposed through the following tasks:

+- **Task 1 – PNML Parsing & Net Construction**
+  Parses PNML models (`.pnml`) into an internal `PetriNet` representation.
+  Handles places, transitions, arcs, and initial markings for **1-safe** Petri nets and is the common frontend used by all other tasks.

+- **Task 2 – Explicit Reachability (BFS)**
+  Performs classic explicit-state enumeration from the initial marking using breadth-first search.
+  Produces the reachable state set and basic statistics (state count, time, memory) used as a baseline and for cross-checking the symbolic methods.

+- **Task 3 – Symbolic Reachability (BDDs)**
+  Encodes markings as Boolean vectors and transitions as BDD relations to compute the reachable set symbolically.
+  Supports both monolithic transition relations and topological (per-transition) image computation for experimentation.

+- **Task 4 – Deadlock Analysis (Hybrid BDD + ILP)**
+  Uses the BDD-computed reachable set to symbolically filter **dead markings** (no enabled transitions),
+  then applies an Integer Linear Programming (ILP) state-equation check to confirm that candidate deadlocks are truly reachable.

+- **Task 5 – Linear Optimization over Reachable Markings**
+  Optimizes a user-defined **linear objective** over the reachable state space.
+  Depending on the size of the state space, it either:
+  - enumerates all markings (for small nets), or
+  - switches to **BDD-guided sampling** (adaptive optimization) for large nets such as `switches_15`.

+- **Task 6 – Command-line Interface & Experiment Harness**
+  Provides a unified CLI to run Tasks 1–5 on PNML inputs, select objectives and modes, and reproduce the experiments reported in the assignment report.

 ## 📂 Project Structure